UNICEF NOVA cover — child wearing AR glasses on a city street

 Interactions still maturing

-Voice and hand gesture input are currently the primary interaction methods.
-Portable AR glasses with reliable display overlays are still limited and may take two to three years to reach mainstream use.
+Voice and gesture lead today; reliable display overlays are still two to three years out.

 Software, not hardware

-UNICEF does not need to build AR glasses.
-A flexible, device-agnostic software layer keeps the solution relevant as the hardware ecosystem evolves.
+UNICEF should not build AR glasses.
+A device-agnostic software layer stays relevant as the hardware ecosystem evolves.

 Design opportunity